 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Whiteley or a variant listed above:

-Whiteley Settlers in the United States in the 17th Century
+Whiteley Settlers in United States in the 17th Century

 - Arthur Whiteley, who landed in Maryland in 1676

-Whiteley Settlers in the United States in the 19th Century
+Whiteley Settlers in United States in the 19th Century

 - William Henry Whiteley, who settled in Boston in 1800

 - A.W.
 Whiteley, aged 27, who emigrated to the United States from London, in 1892

 - Edw.
 Whiteley, aged 27, who landed in America from London, in 1892